iotaledger/susee-streams-poc/README.md

   * Needed by all Sensor applications to access the IOTA Tangle
     * Provides an http rest api used by the *Sensor* applications to access the tangle<br>
     * Attaches the Streams packages received from the *Sensor* applications to the tangle
-  * Forwards remote control commands from the *Sensor remote control* or *Management Console* to the Sensor applications
+  * Forwards remote control commands from the *x86/PC Sensor* or *Management Console* to the Sensor applications
-  * Forwards command confirmations from Sensor applications to the *Sensor remote control* or *Management Console*
+  * Forwards command confirmations from Sensor applications to the *x86/PC Sensor* or *Management Console*
   * Imitates processes
     * in the SUSEE Application Server (*Sensor Processing*) and
     * processes used by the initialization software that performs the Sensor *Initialization*
 * [ESP32 Sensor](sensor/main-rust-esp-rs)<br>
   * Imitates the processes running in the smart meter (a.k.a. *Sensor*)
   * Runs on ESP32-C3 devices
-  * Can be remote controlled by the *Sensor remote control*
+  * Can be remote controlled by the *x86/PC Sensor*
 * [streams-poc-lib](sensor/streams-poc-lib)<br>
   * provides C bindings for most functionalities of the *ESP32 Sensor*
   * can be used with Espressifs ESP-IDF build process for ESP32-C3 devices